thumbliner/thumbliner/meme.md

   src="{{ '/assets/images/meme.gif' | relative_url }}"
   alt="Static image of a golden retriever puppy shaking off water; the image itself jitters while the puppy remains still." style="width:50%; height:auto;">

 ---

-> “All things are subject to the law of cause and effect.”<br>
-> — Carl Menger

----